What is a laceration?

 What are the risks of a laceration?

-You may have a foreign object in your laceration, even after your caregiver has cleaned the wound.
+You may have a foreign object in your laceration, even after your healthcare provider has cleaned the wound.
 This can increase your risk of an infection.
 Without treatment, your laceration may get infected.
 If you have a medical condition, such as diabetes, you have a higher risk of an infection.

 - Your laceration is red, warm, or swollen.